 Being the Twin Cities’ largest cycling club, TCBC has a wide range of cycling speeds among our many members.
 Our rides are designed to be social group rides, but since cycling speeds can vary so greatly, the Club has developed Ride Key and Ride Considerations documents to assist members, new members and non-members in choosing a ride that best fits their riding ability and comfort level.

 The Club often has over 2000 rides scheduled a year, including both road bike and mountain bike rides.
 You will meet riders who share your love of bicycling and the outdoors.
 Rides are mostly on low-traffic roads and trails.
 Each ride will have at least one trained and experienced ride leader.
-Rides are open to members and non-members; non-members must pay a $3 guest fee per ride.
+At the present time, TCBC rides are open to members only.
 Minors must be accompanied during the ride by a parent or guardian.
-However, there is no guest fee for non-member minors.

 All TCBC members are covered by liability, medical, and accidental death policies when on scheduled TCBC rides.
 Non-members are not covered.
 For details see TCBC Insurance Benefit on website under Resources.